jmarymee/cfilessonplans/endorsements.md

     * Endorsement for Class B operations

 ## Private
-    * Endoresement for practical test on areas studied/completed
+    * Endorsement for practical test on areas studied/completed

 ## Commercial
     * Endorsement for practical test on required areas of study